niclew17/Calculate/README.md

 ### Project Overview

-Our calculator (https://github.com/niclew17/Calculate) has basic arithmetic operations, but there's a bug that needs fixing, and we want to expand its capabilities by adding a power function[1].
+Our calculator (https://github.com/niclew17/Calculate) has basic arithmetic operations, but there's a bug that needs fixing, and we want to expand its capabilities by adding a new math function.

 ### Step 1: Fork and Clone the Repository